 Earn an MPH degree

 The ACGME framework requires that each Preventive Medicine Resident earn an MPH degree from an accredited school of public health that provides a curriculum covering epidemiology, biostatistics, environmental health, health management, and social/behavioral sciences, and other essential topics.
-Emory residents now meet this requirement by studying the concentration of Applied Epidemiology within the Executive MPH (eMPH) Program operated by Emory’s Rollins School of Public Health - ranked 5th by U.S. News and World Report.
+Since 2024, Emory residents meet this requirement by completing the online MPH program through the University of Georgia.

 Note: Residents/fellows who have earned an MPH before beginning the Emory Preventive Medicine Residency Program may be eligible for advanced standing and a one-year appointment if they also previously have completed an accredited residency program in another specialty area such as internal medicine, family medicine, or pediatrics.